-As I’ve been writing about issues of faith and creativity the past few years, I have seen reoccurring themes and struggles among artists, creative directors, pastors, and lay-people as they wrestle with what it means to live and create a life (and art) that honors God.
+As I’ve been writing about issues of faith and creativity the past few years, I have seen reoccuring themes and struggles among artists, creative directors, pastors, and lay-people as they wrestle with what it means to live and create art, and a life, that honors God.

 Here’s some of the content we’ll cover within the course: